data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 - A documented and sound foundation for the Data Warehouse; the highly structure and complete documentation of all framework components provide a full picture from the high level concepts all the way down to the technical implementation for a large variety of ETL platforms
 - The Data Integration provides the rules; only the focus on the necessary data (input) and the reporting (output) is required

-## Intent and foundational principles
+## Intent and principles

-To accurately and quickly adapt to business needs the intended data solution should decouple ‘warehouse logic’ from ‘business logic’.
+To adapt to business needs the intended data solution should decouple ‘warehouse logic’ from ‘business logic’.
 The basic assumption is that requirements will change over time, and that any solution that specifically is designed for a certain output or requirement will fail over time when adjustments are made.
 Rather, the framework views requirements from a data perspective and aims to properly integrate and consolidate data before applying a certain view.

 ![1547519184139](..\9000_Images\1547519184139.png)

-# Data Integration overview
+# Data Integration Framework components

-## Components

-The complete deployment of all components supports an industry standard flexible and agile Data Warehouse application at a minimum of cost and maximum flexibility and ease of use.
+The diagram below outlines the components that are required to support a data solution and enable automation.
+The intent is to enable a standard and structured way for documenting decisions made related to system design and intended operation.

  ![1547519339316](..\9000_Images\5C1547519339316.png)